Qronikarz/QuoMediaView/README.md

 # Name explanation
 Name doesn't mean anything.

 I used the qview name when developing it, but due to it already being used in multiple places I decided to go for a unique name for easier internet searching.
-I also wanted it to have something sounding a little polish, but the only thing that came in mind was "quo vadis" which is not in fact polish but it was a book written by a famous polish writer which most people heard about so I settled on that.
+I also wanted it to have something sounding a little Polish, but the only thing that came in mind was "quo vadis" which is not in fact Polish but it was a book written by a famous Polish writer which most people heard about so I settled on that.

 # Why it was created
 It was created because I found sorting all my images, memes and videos a bother since there's no good way to group them with folders when they can have multiple things in them.
 You would need to make a copy or shortcut for every folder in 2 folders, but then it takes more space or is messy with shortcuts.